This advisory announces vulnerabilities in these Jenkins plugins:

 Pipeline: Classpath Step Plugin: All versions.
 No fix for this plugin is currently planned.

-SSH Slaves Plugin up to and including version 1.14.
+SSH Build Agents Plugin up to and including version 1.14.

 Active Directory Plugin should be updated to version 2.3.